Sedation Dentist – Tulsa, OK

 In our dental practice, we are highly concerned with patient comfort.
-When you are comfortable and free of dental anxiety, Dr. Nauman can better serve your needs with the appropriate form of care.
+When you are comfortable and free of dental anxiety, Dr. Lindsey Hammond can better serve your needs with the appropriate form of care.
 We understand that feelings of anxiety are very real, and for some, very strong.
 Millions of people actually avoid seeing their dentist regularly, if at all, due to the overwhelming fear of undergoing treatment.
-To maintain a commitment to the highest standard of care, Dr. Nauman offers options for sedation that are convenient and effective.
+To maintain a commitment to the highest standard of care, Dr. Hammond offers options for sedation dentistry in Tulsa that are convenient and effective.

-Oral sedation has become more widely used in recent years, and is one of the options available at Glisten Dental.
+Oral conscious sedation dentistry has become more widely used in recent years and is one of the options available at Glisten Dental Care of Tulsa.
 This form of sedation, usually delivered in pill form, slows the central nervous system and creates a sense of well-being and relaxation.
-Like nitrous oxide, oral sedation allows the patient to remain conscious and responsive to Dr. Nauman and staff, but eliminates all feelings of stress or fear.
+Like nitrous oxide, oral sedation allows the patient to remain conscious and responsive to Dr. Hammond and staff but eliminates all feelings of stress or fear.
 The effects of oral sedation last for some time, which makes this an ideal choice for the patient who would like to complete all necessary dental work in a single visit.

-Our office also has a local certified nurse anesthetist, CRNA, that performs IV and general sedation.
-Allowing us to complete even the most advanced procedures - including full-mouth restorations - all in one day.
+Our dental office also has a local certified nurse anesthetist, CRNA, that performs IV and general sedation.
+Allowing us to complete even the most advanced procedures - including full mouth restorations - all in one day.
 It is completely painless dentistry in the truest sense.
 Our patients love having the ability to receive the vital dental care they need without pain or anxiety.

 Sedation Dentistry Relieves Dental Anxiety